janezkranjc/django-admin-autoregister/README.md

     'admin.LogEntry',]'`
   - `ADMIN_AUTOREGISTER_EXCLUDE_INLINES` is a boolean that determines whether or not to exclude models that are already registered as inlines of other models.
     - Defaults to `True`
+  - `ADMIN_AUTOREGISTER_UNREGISTER_LIST` is a list of models to unregister from admin.
+This is usefull when you want to unregister models from other apps such as Celery, Oauth which are registered by default.
+    - Defaults to `[]`

 Mixins
 ------